TL;DR: What is the best Interakt alternative in 2026?

 Sleekflow

 Sleekflow is a conversation management platform with strong regional presence in Asia.
-It supports multiple channels and a decent automation builder.
+It supports multiple channels and an automation builder.

 Best for

-Small businesses with regional teams that need social messaging and decent automation.
+Low-volume businesses that need social messaging and decent automation.

 Sleekflow pros